 Benefit Cap Dashboard

 This interactive visualisation shows statistics relating to the Benefit Cap.
 Data for the visualisation is drawn from our published Data Tables.
-The data provided covers the period from the introduction of the Benefit Cap in April 2013 to February 2017.
+The data provided covers households that have had their Housing Benefit capped since the introduction of the Benefit Cap in April 2013.
 These statistics have been developed in accordance with the National Statistics Code of Practice and supporting Principles.
 The charts on the "Dashboard" tab are responsive to the selections you make, so offer a new way to explore DWP's Benefit Cap data.
 The full report and supplementary documents are still available as in previous quarters.